-Situation Assessment You have a name match for a person who is a Filipino national listed as a member of the Abu Sayyaf Group (ASG) based in Basilan and involved in kidnapping for ransom.
-However, the person you are dealing with is a Name match European foreign exchange student.
-You have a name match for an Indonesian identified as a foreign terrorist fighter.
-However, the man you are dealing with is a regular bank client with a different date of birth.
-Name match You have a close name match for a person Potential target match . subject to a terrorist asset freeze and they have a similar date of birth but a different address.
-You may have identified a new alias being used to circumvent financial sanctions.
-Subject to the rules and guidelines prescribed herein, funds actually received or in the possession of the covered person shall be frozen.
-Apart from filing an STR, covered persons should, inform the AMLC on the same day the freeze is implemented, through email to the secretariat@amlc.gov.ph, copy furnish the Executive Director, that a freeze has been implemented pursuant to these guidelines.
-Said information shall be accompanied by the following details: a.
-The subject's account name, number and amount frozen; b.
-The subject's entry under the relevant Consolidated List; and c.
-The date and time the freeze or hold order is implemented.
-The AMLC, within 36 hours from receipt of the information, shall confirm the propriety of the freeze.
-If no confirmation is received within the said 36-hour period, the freeze shall be automatically lifted.
+Situation Assessment

+You have a name match for a person who is a Name match

+Filipino national listed as a member of the Abu

+Sayyaf Group (ASG) based in Basilan and

+involved in kidnapping for ransom.

+However, the person you are dealing with is a

+European foreign exchange student.

+You have a name match for an Indonesian Name match

+identified as a foreign terrorist fighter.

+However, the man you are dealing with is a

+regular bank client with a different date of birth.

+You have a close name match for a person, Potential target match .

+whose identifier information matches most of

+those either in the UNSC Consolidated List, ATC You may have identified a new alias being used

+designated list or proscribed by the Court of to circumvent financial sanctions.

+Appeals, subject to a terrorist financing or

+proliferation financing asset freeze Subject to the rules and guidelines prescribed

+herein, funds actually received or in the

+possession of the covered person shall be frozen.

+· ·

+Apart from filing an STR, covered persons should, inform the AMLC on the same day the

+freeze is implemented, through email to the

+secretariat@amlc.gov.ph, copy furnish the

+Executive Director, that a freeze has been

+implemented pursuant to these guidelines.
+Said

+information shall be accompanied by the

+following details:

+a.
+The subject's account name, number and

+amount frozen;

+b.
+The subject's entry under the relevant

+Consolidated List; and

+c.
+The date and time the freeze or hold

+order is implemented.

+The AMLC, within 36 hours from receipt of the

+information, shall confirm the propriety of the

+freeze.

+If no confirmation is received within the said

+36-hour period, the freeze shall be automatically lifted.